Donau City: History

 Although the Danube river has been inextricably connected with Vienna, for centuries, it had played only a subordinate role in the city of Vienna.

-Unlike in many other cities, the Danube River, because of the numerous floods it regularly caused, was omitted from the urban area.
-Buildings grew up in Vienna on both sides of the Danube - but not up to the Danube.
-Only after extensive flood-control engineering and the creation of the New Danube relief channel, with Danube Island, in the 1970s, was the surrounding cityscape of the Danube of interest to builders.
+Unlike in many other cities, the Danube river, because of the numerous floods it regularly caused, was omitted from the urban area.
+Buildings grew up in Vienna on both sides of the Danube river – but not up to the Danube.
+Only after extensive flood-control engineering and the creation of the New Danube relief channel, with Danube Island, in the 1970s, was the surrounding cityscape of the Danube river of interest to builders.

 The establishment of Donau City had its origins in the organization of the Vienna International Garden Festival in April 1964.
 This was on a site of a former landfill, later superficially rehabilitated, in an area between the Old Danube and the New Danube.

 On October 12, 1962, the construction of the Danube Tower began, and two years later, the Garden Festival was held.
 The site of the garden show was known as Donaupark.
 Not far from Donaupark, in 1967, the planning of the UNO-City was started, opened in 1979.
 Through the construction of the U1 and the Reichsbruecke (Empire Bridge), the UN-City had a high-ranking access to the traffic system.